Error 0x80070057 in Windows Update: 7 Easy Fixes

 6. Run DISM and SFC commands

-- Now use the System File Checker tool > enter this command and hit Enter:
+- Now use the System File Checker tool by executing this command:

 7. Uninstall third-party tools

 Some users confirmed that uninstalling third-party software helped them fix the problem.
-So, if you recently installed new apps and programs on your computer, remove then and then check for updates again to see if this fixed the problem.
+So, if you recently installed new apps on your computer, uninstall the program and then check for updates again to see if this fixed the problem.

 Follow the steps above and get the Windows Update feature up and running in just a few minutes of your time.